Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 5 Agustus 2025 16.36.32 UTC
+- WIB: Selasa, 5 Agustus 2025 17.35.35 UTC
-- WITA: Selasa, 5 Agustus 2025 17.36.32 UTC
+- WITA: Selasa, 5 Agustus 2025 18.35.35 UTC
-- WIT: Selasa, 5 Agustus 2025 18.36.32 UTC
+- WIT: Selasa, 5 Agustus 2025 19.35.35 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: inspirational
+Kategori: friendship